fbpx

 Work, desire, and passion are needed to create a cycling route across the Western Balkans.

-From idea to the full navigational pack
+From the idea to the full navigational pack

-The initial and main support from the United States Agency for International Development (USAID) through its “Economic Development, Governance, and Enterprise Growth in Europe and Eurasia,” or EDGE, project.
-From the beginning EDGE saw the potential of a cycling route that focuses on communities and promotes sustainability across the region.
+The initial and main support came from the United States Agency for International Development (USAID) through its “Economic Development, Governance, and Enterprise Growth in Europe and Eurasia,” or EDGE, project.
+From the beginning, EDGE saw the potential of a cycling route that focuses on communities and promotes sustainability across the region.
 Last fall, the Albanian office of the German Agency for International Cooperation (GIZ) provided assistance and investment for the stages crossing Albania.
 Their knowledge of cycling and how it can act as a catalyst in their country was key.
 Finally, RECONOMY, a regional program of the Swedish International Development Cooperation Agency (Sida), implemented by Helvetas, saw the value of the route and has provided valuable support.

-First, it meant we could start virtually planning the route.
+First, it meant we could start virtually planning the cycling route.
 Then it meant we could take the time needed to communicate with experts in each of the countries to make sure our version of the Trans Dinarica was moving in a logical direction according to the judgment of those who know best: local cyclists.
-After we created a proper plan — and before we set out on the trail to guarantee every kilometer of its course — the support from organizations like those above meant we could afford to host educational workshops focused on residents within the Western Balkans and all along the itinerary.
+After we created a proper plan — and before we set out on the trail to guarantee every kilometer of its course — the support from organizations like those above meant we could afford to host educational workshops focused on residents within the Western Balkans and all along the bike paths of the itinerary.

 These workshops — held virtually — are among the most important work we do.
 The sessions provide information about the route and help inspire local operators, business owners, government officials, journalists, storytellers, and tourism professionals to make use of this itinerary.
 The workshops also act as a networking thread between thousands of villages, parks, nature reserves, cafes, hotels, restaurants, tour guides, bike shops, and enterprises we can’t even imagine yet.
 (In total, there will be more than two dozen workshops by the fall of 2024.)